airqualityanthony/Website/content/post/getting-started/index.md

 summary: Create a beautifully simple website in under 10 minutes.
 tags:
 - Academic
-title: 'Academic: the website builder for Hugo'
+title: 'How I built my website using R, Blogdown, and Hugo'
 ---

 **Create a free website with Academic using Markdown, Jupyter, or RStudio.
 Choose a beautiful color theme and build anything with the Page Builder - over 40 _widgets_, _themes_, and _language packs_ included!**